fmtlib/fmt/doc/api.rst

 All functions and types provided by the library reside in namespace ``fmt`` and macros have prefix ``FMT_``.

-.. _core-api:
+.. _base-api:

 Base API
 ========

-``fmt/base.h`` defines the core API which provides main formatting functions for ``char``/UTF-8 with C++20 compile-time checks.
+``fmt/base.h`` defines the base API which provides main formatting functions for ``char``/UTF-8 with C++20 compile-time checks.
 It has minimal include dependencies for better compile times.
 This header is only beneficial when using {fmt} as a library (the default) and not in the header-only mode.